deciduously/music/post.md

 Similarly, if you don't use the black keys and start on a different note and count up one octave, you will get a *different* diatonic scale, such as the natural minor scale.
 These scale variations are called [`Modes`](https://en.wikipedia.org/wiki/Mode_(music)#Modern_modes), and while high-school me was terrified of and terrible at whipping out arbitrary ones on a brass instrument from memory (mental math is *not* one of my talents), they're easy to work with programmatically (and much less stressful).

 The first scale I laid out, the major scale, is also known as the [`Ionian mode`](https://en.wikipedia.org/wiki/Ionian_mode).
 This is the base mode, each other is some offset from this scale.
 As we've seen, the key you need to start on to play this mode with no black keys (accidentals) is C.  The natural minor scale, where we started at A4 and counted up white keys, is called the [`Aeolian mode`](https://en.wikipedia.org/wiki/Aeolian_mode).
 There's an absurdly fancy name for each offset.
 This means we get our first seven `Scale` variants for free:

+// TODO introduce Scale code with Scales section, edit it here with Modes

 ```rust
 #[derive(Debug, Clone, Copy)]